sfarmani/sfarmani.github.io/md/vps-hostbot-legacy.md

 ## OS available
 Most VPS would have the Operating System we will use in this tutorial, but its not a bad thing to just make sure.

-The OS we will use in this tutorial is Ubuntu 24.04
+The OS we will use in this tutorial is Ubuntu 18.04

+It is important that we use 18.04 Ubuntu as newer versions do not work.

 ## Pricing
 A Virtual Private Server is a server that has the bare minimum so it shouldn't cost a lot.
 Linode's lowest VPS costs only `5 USD per month`.